viasite-ansible/ansible-role-apache-vhosts/README.md

 Other roles "apache-vhosts" that I found doing same that viasite-ansible.site: it too complex.

+## Features
+-

+## Limitations
+- only Debian and Ubuntu
+- no SSL (we confifuring SSL on nginx)

+Issues welcome!

 ## Usage

 Before this role you must install apache with geerlingguy.apache role or other way.